ArchiDog1998/SimpleGrasshopper/README.md

 Notice: if you want to create a plugin in rhino8 with .Net core, please add a `Grasshoppper` reference to your project!

+If you want to see more examples, please go [here](https://github.com/ArchiDog1998/SimpleGrasshopper/tree/main/SimpleGrasshopper.GHTests).

 ## How to use

 ### Component